At a glance

 - Has an Annual Fee.
 Flagstar Travel Rewards American Express Credit Card has a $95 annual fee that’s not waived during the first year.
 Though many competing travel rewards cards also have annual fees, this is still a big drawback for frugal cardholders looking to earn rewards on travel spending without paying a recurring charge for the privilege.

 - Travel Bonus Points Apply to Airfare and Hotel Purchases Only.
 This card’s travel bonus categories are narrower than some competing cards’.
 They apply to airfare and hotel purchases only, not travel purchases writ large.
-That’s a drawback relative to Chase Sapphire Preferred and Barclaycard Arrival Plus, both of which earn attractive returns on airfare, hotels, rental cars, cruises, and pretty much any other type of travel purchase.
-(Barclaycard Arrival Plus earns 2 points per $1 spent on all purchases, in fact.)
+That’s a drawback relative to Chase Sapphire Preferred, which earns attractive returns on airfare, hotels, rental cars, cruises, and pretty much any other type of travel purchase.

 - Points Expire in 5 Years.
 This card’s points expire 5 years after they’re earned.
 Remember to redeem your rewards periodically, even if you only use this card once in a while.
 Otherwise, your points might not be around when you need them.